SISIPHO203/HTML-CSS/README.md

 Use input element to provide places for users to type in . use button element for users to submit the form , the text on the button can be customized to whatever is required.

+#HTML TABLES
+to create an HTML table , you use several different HTML elements in just the right combination.
+Table,TR, TH and TD.

+The Table element wraps around the whole table, around all content and markup for that table, making the beginning and the end of the table itself.

+The TR elementstands for table row and wraps around a set of eleemnts, defining them as belonging to the same row .

+ The TH element stands for table header and defines a header for a column.

+ The TD element stands for table data and marks up the cells of data.